vstxckr/CTF-Write-up/ROP/Static/ROP_Static.md

 ## Overview & Main Idea

-- Let's check some information about binary file
+- Let's check some informations about binary file

 ![img](/ROP/Static/assets/check_file.png)

-> NX is enabled so we can't ret2shellcode, but this program has statically linked and no PIE, so we can use ROPgadget to find some gadget in binary file and use it to implement something like exceve("/bin/sh", 0, 0) to get shell :3
+> NX is enabled so we can't ret2shellcode, but this program has statically linked and no PIE, we can use ROPgadget to find some gadgets in binary file and use it to implement something like exceve("/bin/sh", 0, 0) to get shell :3

 ## Details